kmgowda/SBK/README.md

 ```

 ### 1 - Burst Mode
-In this mode, the Pravega benchmark tool pushes/pulls the messages to/from the Pravega client as much as possible.
+In this mode, the DSB tool pushes/pulls the messages to/from the Pravega client as much as possible.
 This mode is used to find the maximum and throughput that can be obtained from the Pravega cluster.
 This mode can be used for both producers and consumers.

 ```
 For example:
-<pravega benchmark directory>/run/pravega-benchmark/bin/pravega-benchmark  -controller tcp://127.0.0.1:9090  -stream streamname1  -segments 1  -producers 1  -size 100   -throughput -1   -time 60
+<DSB directory>/run/DSB/bin/DSB  -controller tcp://127.0.0.1:9090  -stream streamname1  -segments 1  -producers 1  -size 100   -throughput -1   -time 60

 The -throughput -1  indicates the burst mode.
 This test will executed for 60 seconds because option -time 60 is used.